Is it time for another very expensive game of musical chairs?

 U.S. Senate Control Prediction Markets analysis

-To lose the chamber, they'd have to suffer a catastrophic collapse across multiple red-leaning states.
+To lose the chamber, they'd have to suffer a catastrophic collapse across multiple red-leaning states, but that catastrophe is looking like a real possibility at the moment.

-Traders are pricing in the sheer geographic difficulty for Democrats, noting that states like Texas, Nebraska, and Alaska have consistently rejected the blue team for over a decade.
-It’s essentially the political equivalent of having a three-touchdown lead in the fourth quarter.
+Traders had been pricing in the sheer geographic difficulty for Democrats, noting that states like Texas, Nebraska, and Alaska have consistently rejected the blue team for over a decade.

 Start trading with Kalshi today!